 Hyundai / Kia 2.4L engine serpentine belt routing.

-Place the 17 mm wrench on the tensioner bolt and rotate the tensioner to release pressure on the belt.
+Place the 17 mm wrench on the tensioner bolt and turn up the tensioner to release pressure on the belt.
 Getting to the tensioner bolt is tricky as there isn't too much room.
-Be careful with the wrench making sure it doesn't slide of the tensioner.
+Be careful with the wrench making sure it doesn't slide off the tensioner.
 Slide the old belt away from the tensioner and remove it as shown in the following video clip.
 At this point, you can slowly let the tensioner return so you don't have to keep holding it.
 Carefully remove the belt from all the pulleys.

-Step 4: Install new belt
+Install new belt

 Install the new belt can be tricky.
 There is very limited space for you to get your new belt around the pulleys.
 Route the new belt in the same exact way the old serpentine belt was routed.
 Make sure to insert the V-belt ribs into the pulley grooves.
 Ensure the belt is not twisted.
-Pull on the tensioner and carefully slide the new serpentine belt in as a last step.
+Pull on the tensioner and carefully slide the new serpentine belt in as the last step.
 If you fully open the tensioner but still can not install the new belt because it is too short, it is very likely the belt is not fitted properly on the pulleys.
 Inspect and make sure the belt is sitting properly on all pulleys.
 Ensure the belt is routed properly before you start the car.
 Allow the tensioner to rest on the new belt.

 Before you start the car double check the serpentine belt is installed properly.
-The belt should be sitting correctly in all the pulley.
+The belt should be sitting correctly in all the pulleys.
 Since this is a spring loaded tensioner you don't need to do any manual adjustment.